Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

 3. Define whether you want this worker for sequential execution.
 In this case, click the *Sequential execution* checkbox.
     The *Number of jobs* field is hidden, because in sequential execution only one worker executes the webhooks.

 2. Enter a name for the worker in the *Name* field.
-It is recommended, to describe the execution mode and the retry algorithm in the name for better identification later.
+It is recommended to describe the execution mode and the retry algorithm in the name for better identification later.

 3. Define the retry algorithm comma-separated in the *Retry algorithm* field.
 It defines the time intervals in seconds in which the worker execution should be retried after a webhook message could not be sent successfully.
 You can let the field empty.
-In this case, the default is used: 1, 2, 3, 4 [1 => 60 sec, 2 => 120 sec, 3 => 300 sec, 4 => 600 sec] You have the following options: <!---Ergänzen-->
+In this case, the default is used: 1, 2, 3, 4 (1 => 60 sec, 2 => 120 sec, 3 => 300 sec, 4 => 600 sec) You have the following options: <!---Ergänzen-->

-4. Define the number of jobs in case you have chosen parallel processing.
+4. Define the number of jobs in case you have decided for parallel processing.

 5. Click the [CREATE] button.
     The *Create worker* view is closed and the *Workers* view is displayed.

 ## Activate worker